keypom/keypom-docs/docs/Tutorials/Advanced/daos/drop.md

 # Creating the Drop

 ## Introduction
-In this section, you'll take the first step to creating your auto-registration tool by designing the FC drop.
+In this section, you'll take the first step to creating the DAO onboarding experience by designing the FC drop.
 This drop will be tailored according to the functionality and specifications found in the [Solution Architecture](architecture.md#keypom-solution).

 Recall that the following properties must be met:

-* A [Function Call drop](../../../Concepts/KeypomProtocol/GithubReadme/TypesOfDrops/fc-drops.md) must be used and configured so that it can only be used once.
+* A [Function Call drop](../../../Concepts/KeypomProtocol/GithubReadme/TypesOfDrops/fc-drops.md) must be used and configured so that it calls a method on the DAO bot contract.
-* This use will call the DAO bot contract and inject the claiming account's `accountId` into the arguments.
+* The middleman contract will then invoke the `add_proposal` method, parse the return value and pass the proposal ID into the `act_proposal` method to approve.

 With this in mind, the aim of this tutorial will be to create the drop matching the above properties.
 This process can be broken down into two stages:

 1) Connect to the NEAR blockchain.
 2) Create the drop with function call data.

+TODO: fix this to match new docs examples
 Starting at the `keypom-js` directory, navigate to the `docs-advanced-tutorial/dao-onboarding-skeleton` folder and open the `createDaoDrop.js` file.

 ```bash
 cd docs-advanced-tutorials/dao-onboarding-skeleton
 ```

+TODO: fix
 There, you can see the following skeleton code in the file `createDaoDrop.js`.
 ``` js reference
 https://github.com/keypom/keypom-js/blob/1640dd9125ea6c8a7872cb14d3f8b7bfc8038e4f/docs-advanced-tutorials/dao-onboarding-skeleton/createDaoDrop.js#L1-L27
 ```

 :::note
-WHile the skeleton code allows you to follow along and build alongside the tutorial, the completed code can be found in `docs-advanced-tutorial/dao-onboarding/createDaoDrop.js`.
+While the skeleton code allows you to follow alongside the tutorial, the completed code can be found in `TODO`.
 :::

 ---